Dolores Hart: Background

-Born Dolores Hicks, Hart was the only child of actor Bert Hicks and Harriett Hicks.
+Hart was born Dolores Hicks in Chicago on October 20, 1938.
+She was the only child of actor Bert Hicks and Harriett Hicks.
+Her uncle (through marriage) was tenor and actor Mario Lanza.
 Hart's father followed movie offers and moved his family from Chicago to Hollywood.
 Hart decided to become an actress after visiting her father on movie sets, including the film Forever Amber.

-Hart was also related by marriage, through an aunt, to singer Mario Lanza.
-She lived in Chicago with her grandparents, who sent her to a parochial school, St. Gregory Catholic School, not for its religious education but because it was closest to home and she stated, "My grandparents didn't want me to get run over by streetcars."
-It was actually her grandfather, a movie theater projectionist to whom she turned for comfort in light of her parents' marital problems, whose enthusiasm for films influenced her decision to pursue an acting career.
-She would watch the films, but without sound so as not to disturb his naps in the booth, and her job was to wake him at the end of each reel.
+After her parents' divorce, Hart lived in Chicago with her grandparents, who sent her to St. Gregory Catholic School.
+Her grandfather was a movie theater projectionist whose enthusiasm for films influenced her decision to pursue an acting career.

 Hart converted to Roman Catholicism when she was 10.
-By age 11, she was living again in Beverly Hills with her mother, a restaurant greeter, who married owner Al Gordon.
+By age 11, she was living in Beverly Hills with her mother.
+She attended the all girls Catholic Corvallis High School.
 After high school, she studied at Marymount College near Los Angeles.
-Using the stage name of 'Dolores Hart' in 1956 she was signed to play a supporting role as the love interest to Elvis Presley in the 1957 release Loving You.
-After this appearance, Hart found herself in frequent demand, and she made two more films before appearing with Presley again in 1958's King Creole.
-She has denied ever having had an 'intimate' relationship with Presley off-screen.
-In interviews during her movie career she was often asked, "What is it like kissing Elvis?"
-She chuckled a bit at the memory, "I think the limit for a screen kiss back then was something like 15 seconds.
-That one has lasted 40 years."
-Hart then made her debut on Broadway, winning a 1959 Theatre World Award as well as a Tony Award nomination for Best Featured Actress for her role in The Pleasure of His Company.
+Using the stage name of Dolores Hart in 1956, she was signed to play a supporting role as the love interest of Elvis Presley in the 1957 release Loving You.
+Hart made two more films before appearing with Presley again in 1958's King Creole.
+Hart made her debut on Broadway, winning a 1959 Theatre World Award and a Tony Award nomination for Best Featured Actress for her role in The Pleasure of His Company.

-In 1960, Hart starred in Where the Boys Are, a teenage comedy about college students on spring break, which developed a near cult-like following.
-In the film Hart plays a co-ed who struggles to define herself when confronted with her newly discovered sexuality and popularity with the opposite sex.
-Hart starred in the film Francis of Assisi in 1961, in which she played Saint Clare of Assisi.
-She also made a sketch of a St. Francis statue, arms outstretched, while working on the movie.
+In 1960, Hart starred in Where the Boys Are.
+She starred in the film Francis of Assisi in 1961, in which she played Saint Clare of Assisi.
+While working on the movie, Hart made a sketch of a St. Francis statue.